MSeidelFed/KineticMSI/USAGE.md

 ```

-In the test example, it was predefined that the proportion of pixels equal to 0% enrichment was to be compared between two treatments.
-The outcome is a Heatmap that shows that porportion and the P or Q values from a statistical test comparing them as exemplified in the follwoing figure:
+In the test example, it was predefined that the proportion of pixels equal to 0% enrichment was to be compared between the two treatments.
+The outcome is a Heatmap that shows this porportion in each treatment/molecular feature plus and adjacent column featuring the P or Q values from a statistical test comparing the proportions between treatments as has been exemplified in the following figure:

 <p align="center">
   <img width="600" height="600" src="https://github.com/MSeidelFed/KineticMSI/blob/master/images/EnrichmentProportions.png">
 </p>

-Note that only significantly changed features are named in the returned Heatmap
+Note that only significantly changed features are named in the returned Heatmap.

 ## Step 12 - Statistical summary of relevant results